 The Company's only activities during the Reporting Period have been insurance and related activities.

-In addition to premium, the Company charges administration fees for premiums paid by instalment and the administration fees received in the Reporting Period were \$195k (2018 restated: \$217k).
+In addition to premium, the Company charges administration fees for premiums paid by instalment and the administration fees received in the Reporting Period were \$245k (2019: \$195k).